What is Breakthrough Bleeding in Pregnancy?

 Breakthrough bleeding refers to any kind of bleeding or spotting that occurs outside of your normal menstrual period or while you are pregnant.

 Breakthrough blood tends to be pink to dark, rusty brown, as you may see at the beginning or end of your normal period.
-In some cases, will look like normal menstrual blood.
+In some cases, it will look like normal menstrual blood.

 What causes breakthrough bleeding?